*If your session will be held in my studio, I’ll provide you with the address and directions via email*

 This section is for all session types except Newborn…Please continue to the next section for Newborn Session Prep.

-• Depending on the session you scheduled, we’ll have anywhere from 15 to 60 minutes to shoot.
-Often times, I schedule sessions back to back, but want to be sure and maximize my time with you and your lovely people, so arriving a few minutes early to adjust clothing, hair and makeup is a fabulous idea.
+• Depending on the session you scheduled, we’ll have anywhere from 15-60 minutes to shoot.
+Often times, I schedule sessions back to back, but want to be sure and maximize my time with you and your lovely people, so arriving a 10-15 minutes early to adjust clothing, hair and makeup is a fabulous idea.

-• Just a reminder; should a conflict arise with your scheduled session, I will be genuinely sad, but will gladly reschedule and transfer your non-refundable deposit, to a rescheduled date within 30 days of the original session date.
+• Just a reminder; should a conflict arise with your scheduled session, I’ll be sad =( but will gladly reschedule and transfer your non-refundable deposit to a rescheduled date within 30 days of the original session date =)

-• If you have little ones coming to the session, please remember to bring them snacks and a drink to keep their tummies happy.
+• If you do have little ones coming to the session, please remember to bring them snacks and drinks (especially water when it’s extra hot out!) to keep their tummies happy.
 Happy tummy = Happy kiddo!
 Please also bring a favorite toy to gather their attention with.
-Oh and if I start acting like a monkey because it’s making your little laugh, well, I’ll apologize for the embarrassment now.
-Sometimes I gotta get down and dirty to get the shots I need, LOL!

 • Clothing: See additional information below for details and sample images on what to wear!